-Please notify staff via Admentum if your child is unwell and unable to attend, if possible, before 8:15am.
+Please notify staff via SchoolSoft if your child is unwell and unable to attend, if possible, before 8:00am with the reason included.

-If you are in doubt whether your child is well enough to attend, please let him/her have a day at home.
+When in doubt whether your child is well enough to attend, please keep them at home.

 The school seeks to promote and encourage good health and hygiene for all the children in our care.
 This includes monitoring the children for signs and symptoms of communicable illnesses, for example, diarrhea, vomiting, eye infections, chickenpox, measles, etc. If your child has an infectious illness please inform us.
 Exclusion periods for childhood illnesses vary and this information is available from your pediatrician.
 However, if there is an outbreak of an illness that is highly contagious, the exclusion periods will be extended.